lisa-lumos/Snowflake/09-data-sharing.md

 ### Preparing Data for a Listing
 - To create/manage a list, you need ACCOUNTADMIN role, or a role with the global CREATE DATA EXCHANGE LISTING privilege.

-A share's owner can attach it to a listing.
+A share's owner can attach this share to a listing.
 They also need MODIFY LISTING privilege on that listing.

 You can only share protected health information (PHI) through a personalized listing, and both need to sign an agreement with Snowflake.

-while you can share personal data through free/personalized listing, you must have the applicable legal rights if the data is not publicly available.
+While you can share personal data through free/personalized listing, you must have the applicable legal rights if the data is not publicly available.

 You can add shares that are already shared with a consumer account, such as with a direct share, to a listing.